Disco, hip hop, sampling

 Appropriation in early hip hop

 Early hip hop was an all-night “happening.”
 DJs would mix records for hours while crowds danced and partied.
-Sometime people would breakdance, and as with the DJs there was a lot of talent in this newly invented art form.
-Eventually, DJs, crew, and finally rappers would rap over the “breaks” as well.
+Sometimes people would breakdance, and as with the DJs there was a lot of talent in this newly invented art form.
+Eventually, DJs, crew, and finally dedicated MCs would rap over the “breaks” as well.

 These art forms emerged organically and among amateurs whose focus was on having a good time and making interesting and spirited music.
 Hip hop events were collaborative happenings that lasted for hours.
 Initially hip hop was not commercial in our sense; it was typically practised in recreation centres, outdoors in schoolyards and on the street; it was improvisational and its practitioners had not received formal training.
 It was done for pleasure.